 A validation package comprises multiple, separately assessed, UEs.
 The art.
-18 of the Regulation determines the number of these packages whereas this curriculum determines their content.
+22 and 24 of the Regulation determines the number of these packages whereas this curriculum determines their content.

 ECTS points are credited according to art.
-19 of the Regulation if:
+23 of the Regulation if:

-• the weighted average of the exam marks of a validation package is at least 4.
-The weighting is determined by the number of ECTS points assigned to a UE, and

-- the assessment criteria for UE not subject to formal examinations (practical work exercises seminars, etc.) are met. - no mark is equal to 1.0.
+- the weighted average of the exam marks of a validation package is at least 4.
+The weighting is determined by the number of ECTS points assigned to a UE, and - the assessment criteria for UE not subject to formal examinations (practical work exercises seminars, etc.) are met. - no mark is equal to 1.0.

 After satisfying those conditions, a package is considered validated and the corresponding ECTS points are converted into ECTS credits and attributed to the student.
-Upon request, the Dean's office will issue confirmations in which exam results and awarded credits are acknowledged (Art.
-22 of the Regulation), provided the exam fee has been paid.
+Upon request, the Dean's office will issue transcripts of records in which exam results and awarded credits are acknowledged (Art.
+26 and 27 of the Regulation), provided the exam fee has been paid.